deya-eldeen/blog/_posts/2026/2026-11-10-lldb-tricks.md

 ## Production/Optimized Build Survival

-Turn on `enable-external-lookup` to let LLDB ask dSYM files for optimized symbols.
+Turn on `settings set symbols.enable-external-lookup true` to let LLDB ask external symbol sources for optimized symbols.
 When variables are “optimized out,” find adjacent values with `register read` and `memory read` around `$sp` or `$fp`.
-Use `settings set target.process.thread.step-avoid-libraries` to skip noisy frameworks while stepping.
+Use `settings append target.process.thread.step-avoid-libraries <library-name>` to skip noisy frameworks while stepping.
 Prefer `thread jump --by 1` sparingly to skip a misbehaving line without re-running side effects.
 For a post-mortem view, record a lightweight trace with `process trace start` (ARM64 supports hardware tracing) and `process trace dump instructions`.

 ## Memory Work: From Sanity Checks to Surgery